ayushibhati/AI-ML-1/Startup Profit Prediction/README.md

  - Sklearn (For data training, importing models and performance check)

-## CONCLUSION
-The analysis of the startup dataset reveals significant correlations between the features and the profits, providing valuable insights for potential investors and decision-makers.

 ## 🛠️ How to Get Started

 1. **Fork this Repository**